-The results from Home Usage Tests (IHUT), habits and practices, ethnographies, or any consumer research/product testing are only as good as what consumers tell you.
+Home Usage Tests (IHUT) results, habits and practices, ethnographies, or any consumer research/product testing are only as good as what consumers tell you.
 Science and our work with CPG brands show that there can be a big gap between stated responses and actual behavior.

 In today’s uncertain economy and environment of shifting consumer demand and usage behavior, it’s even more important to find new sources of accurate insights to fuel innovation, grow sales, boost marketing productivity, and deepen consumer engagement.